Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/testing.md

 }
 ```

-You can use the Testing tab to configure tests you have written which sorts the tests by repository, folder, file and each test function you have written as an individual test that can be run by pressing the "Run Test" button.
-Allowing to run individual parts, groups or all of the tests easily.
+You can use the Testing[^5] tab to run tests you have written.
+It sorts the tests by repository, folder, file and test function.
+This allows you to run individual tests, groups of test, or all of the tests easily.

 ## As part of a CI pipeline